vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 3. delegate in the same epoch
 4. undelegate all in the same epoch
 6. wait for the next epoch
-7. Check that Tendermint weights
+7. Check that Tendermint weights whereby validators would have equal voting power of 10